doubledoze/PyFordECU/README.md

 # Running script
 Install all necessary dependencies with **pip install xxxx**, then run the script with **SUDO rights** BUT :

-Use 'sudo -E ford_ecu.py', the **-E** allows you to preserve the user environment for superuser execution, as the dependencies are installed for the current user and not root.
+Use **sudo -E ford_ecu.py**, the **-E** allows you to preserve the user environment for superuser execution, as the dependencies are installed for the current user and not root.